Thankfully ELA teachers gave me a third chance. I was able to create a lesson that is enjoyable for students and supportive of classroom activities.

 - After choosing books, students sit down and begin reading quietly for DEAR time (Drop Everything And Read).
 I discovered this early free reading allows students to become immersed in the story so they are more likely to continue reading the book to its finish.
 It’s true even for reluctant readers.
 (It also gives students a chance to change out their book if they realize it isn’t what they really want.)

-- To establish the orderly checkout process, I go to the library seating area and quietly invite 8-10 students—usually 2 tables—to come to the circulation desk for check out.
+- To establish the orderly checkout process, I go to the library seating area and quietly invite 2 tables—usually 6-8 students—to come to the circulation desk for check out.

 - Students line up single file, continuing to read as the line moves up; when I’ve checked out their book, they return to their seat.

-- When each group is done, I go over and quietly invite another 8-10 students for checkout.
+- When I’m done with a group, I go over and quietly invite another 2 tables for checkout.

 (If students in line get chatty, I send them back to their tables and check them out after everyone else; they rarely do it again.)